memkite/DeepLearningBibliography/README.md

 ### 1. How to contribute - with git / github?

   1. Fork this repository (e.g. with upper right button on github)
-  2. Add new entries or updates to entries in the file: bibtex/deeplearninggpuwithkeywords2014.bib
+  2. Add new entries or updates to entries in the file: DeeplearningUniversityBibliography.bib
   3. Do a pull request about changes back to this repository from your forked one

 See also https://help.github.com/articles/using-pull-requests